 Before coming to St. Norbert College, Kunkel served for eight years as dean of the Philip Merrill College of Journalism at the University of Maryland, where he also served as president of the American Journalism Review and as editor and director of the Project on the State of the American Newspaper.

-Kunkel spent much of his early career in newspaper management, working for such organizations as the San Jose Mercury News, the Miami Herald, the New York Times and the Cincinnati Post.
+Kunkel spent much of his early career in newspaper management, working for such organizations as the San Jose Mercury News, the Miami Herald, The New York Times and The Cincinnati Post.

-He is the author of six books, most recently “Man in Profile: Joseph Mitchell of The New Yorker,” recently published by Random House.
+He is the author of six books, most recently “Man in Profile: Joseph Mitchell of The New Yorker,” published by Random House.
 His other works include “Genius in Disguise” (1995), the critically acclaimed biography of The New Yorker’s founding editor, Harold Ross; “Enormous Prayers: A Journey into the Priesthood” (1998), an ethnographic portrait of 28 Catholic priests; and “Letters from the Editor” (2000), a compilation and analysis of Ross’ letters.

 Kunkel was born and raised in Evansville, Ind.
 He earned his B.A. in political science at the University of Evansville in 1977 and his master’s degree in humanities from UE in 1979.
 He and his wife, Debra, have four grown daughters.